-New: Where's the menu key for Samsung S5 or Samsung Note Pro?
+New: Where's the menu key?
 See the FAQ

 This is a basic scientific RPN calculator.
 It's a powerful scientific calculator with many popular features.

 This is an RPN calculator.
 If you don't know what that means, or are not a fan of RPN, stop now; this is not the calculator for you.

 Version 2.0 is now released.
 This is a complete re-write based on the RpnCalc Pro code base.
 This new version has a menu which allows you to switch between full scientific mode and basic mode (with easier to touch buttons).

 Version 2.0 also features built-in help, and copy-and-paste of the X display.

 Version 2.0 has improved appearance, especially on larger devices such as the Verizon Droid.

 To access copy-and-paste, press and hold the X display just as you would on any Android text widget.